zik-uralov/daily-jokes/joke_history.md

 "Make us a double." (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-06 20:44:45: What's the difference between a seal and a sea lion?
 An ion!  (source: https://icanhazdadjoke.com/)
+- 2025-12-06 21:04:46: I have a joke about trickle down economics, but 99% of you will never get it. (source: https://v2.jokeapi.dev/joke/Any?type=single)